-Please visit your local bookseller to buy I Got This Hat or click here to get a copy online
+Please visit your local bookseller to buy The Cow Tripped Over the Moon or click here to get a copy online.

-HarperCollins Publishers have given the following permissions for National Simultaneous Storytime 2016:
+Scholastic Australia have given the following permissions for National Simultaneous Storytime 2017:

 On all occasions the below permissions will only be limited to the date of the event and to publicity surrounding the event:

 - Permission for participating organisations to present a translation of the book during the event with the condition that the translation is not printed or distributed and is used for the event only

 - Permission for participating organisations to present a dramatisation of the book with the condition that the presentation occurs only in connection with the event

 - Permission for participating organisations to have an interpreter translate and read the book in another language with the condition that the presentation occurs only in connection with the event